 Call the site administrator or designee for assistance; and/or

-Call the police.
+Call the police/Student Resource Officer.

 Employees shall submit to their immediate supervisor, as soon as possible, a written incident report for all such occurrences.
 The Superintendent/designee, on advice from the Board Attorney, shall determine whether an incident indicates the need for a restraining order or pursuit of other legal options on behalf of the District.
 Individual employees are free to pursue other legal courses of action.